howmarketing/BETBY_REST_API/README.md

 - [ ] **Deployment Strategy:** (5min)
   - [ ] Define a deployment strategy for your application.
 This might involve deploying to staging environments before production.
 - [ ] **Versioning:** (5min)
-  - [ ] Implement a versioning strategy for your application to manage releases effectively.
+  - [ ] Implement a versioning strategy for the application to manage releases effectively.
 - [ ]  **Monitoring and Logging:**
   - [ ] Set up monitoring and logging tools to ensure you can track and analyze your application's performance in different environments.
 - [ ]  **Documentation:**